Logiqx/covid-stats/docs/nims-population/README.md

 ### Population Structure

 The image below shows the population structure according to the ONS census in March 2021.
-Every year some people are born, some people die (mainly the elderly) and everyone moves to the right by one place.
-It should also be noted how there is a spike in the 73 and 74 year olds.
+Every year some people are born, some people die (mainly the elderly) and everyone who survives ages by one year.
+It should also be noted how there is a spike in the birth years of the 73 and 74 year olds.
 Depending on when data is analysed this can have a big impact on the 70-74 and 75-79 year old age groups, especially in 2022 and 2023.

 This chart will be the only one in this article showing a breakdown by single year of age.
 All other graphs will use age ranges, typically of 5 or 10 years.
 However, I thought it useful so that readers can appreciate the variability across the various ages.
 These variations can have quite a significant impact on the number of people in each of the 5 year age groups over time.